Unforgettable Views at Bolafjall Mountain

 The Radar Station

-While you are exploring Bolafjall mountain, you may come across a fenced off building located at the summit by the car park.
-This is an old radar station, originally built by the United States in 1992 and is now controlled by the Icelandic Coast Guard.
+While you are exploring Bolafjall Mountain, you may come across a fenced-off building located at the summit by the car park.
+This is an old radar station, originally built by the United States in 1992, and is now controlled by the Icelandic Coast Guard.

 It is also worth exploring the gravel walking paths along the plateau, where you can find other viewpoints, including a view of the quaint town of Bolungarvík from above - a great spot to watch as the boats come into port.